nukisman/elm-format/Style Guide/README.md

  - It **saves your team time** debating how to format things, because there is a standard tool that formats everything the same way.
  - It **saves you time** because you don't have to nitpick over formatting details of your code.

-plus benefits in contrast to `elm-format`:
+Plus benefits in contrast to `elm-format`:
  - It makes code **easier to read**, because you can see more code without scrolling.
  - It makes code **easier to navigate**, because you have not to scroll needless empty space by mouse or arrows on keyboard.
  - It makes code **easier to write**, because it is **easier to read** and **easier to navigate**.